 You’ve probably heard this term before, maybe you’ve even done a few of them.
 The question is, are you getting accurate results?
 If you’re reading this, you’re probably wanting to tighten your comparative marketing analysis process up a little.

 Take heart, this is a tough merit badge to earn.
-However, learning how to do a comparative market analysis the right way is possible, and we’re going to show you how.
+However, learning how to do a comparative market analysis the right way is possible, and we’re going to show you exactly how.

 How to Do a Comparative Market Analysis in 8 Steps